iotempire/iotempower/doc/index-pi.rst

 - For adding your first IoT node to your IoT system, follow the `First Node Tutorial </doc/first-node.rst>`_.

-- If you want to change your WiFi name and password of your gateway, follow the `Gateway Credentials Tutorial <gateway-credentials.rst>`_
+- As you are here, you might have done this already, but for reference:
+  `Pi Quickstart Tutorial </doc/quickstart-pi.rst>`_.

 Here are some navigational links:

-- `More extensive local documentation </index-doc.rst>`_.
+- `More extensive local documentation </index-doc.rst>`_
 - `IoT system example configuration folder </cloudcmd/fs/home/ulnoiot/iot-test>`_
 - `node-red (visual IoT system configuration) </nodered/>`_
 - `node-red user interface page </nodered/ui>`_